ucsb-cs24/w23/_lectures/lect06.md

 [{{site.lect_repo}}/tree/main/{{page.num}}]({{site.lect_repo}}/tree/main/{{page.num}})

 ## Lesson plan
+* We'll contiue our discussion of the rule of three for the Complex class

+* I'll demo how to setup the debugger in Visual Studio code using gdb at the backend - that will allow you to have a visual interface when debugging

+* We'll review how to implement Linked Lists with classes.

-* Revisit the big four for linked list: C++ provides a default constructor, destructor, copy constructor, copy assignment operator for any class that doesn't have one explicitly defined.
+* Revisit the big three for linked list: C++ provides a default constructor, destructor, copy constructor, copy assignment operator for any class that doesn't have one explicitly defined.